kevocode22/kevocode22/README.md

-### I'm Kevin Ocampo, a full stack developer 👨‍💻
+### Hi!
+I'm Kevin, a full stack developer 👨‍💻

-💥 currently learning -->  Cypress
+💥 currently learning -->  Next.js 14

 Some of the things I love are  my family👨‍👩‍👧‍👦, football⚽, and pizza🍕.